laracasts/blog/articles/Benjamin/02-8-ways-laravel-helps-you-write-clean-and-concise-code.md

 }
 ```

-It's called Dependency Injection.
+This design pattern is called Dependency Injection.
 Some people are comfortable with this pattern and it's perfectly fine to do it that way.
-But others, less familiar with it, might want to move forward on their projects and use something simpler in the meantime, like Facades:
+But others, less familiar with it, might want to use something simpler in the meantime, like Facades:

 ```php
 <?php